poison291/poison291/README.md

 ---

 ## 🎯 What I Value
-- Keeping code simple and easy to maintain
+- Building projects **from scratch** and learning by doing
-- Writing APIs that are clear and predictable
+- Keeping code simple, readable, and maintainable
-- Databases that scale without becoming messy
+- Writing APIs that are clear, predictable, and scalable
-- Learning by building, not just reading
+- Designing databases that scale without becoming messy

 ---

 <p align="center">
-  <sub>Profile written to stay simple and to the point.</sub>
+  <sub>Profile written to stay simple, clear, and focused on hands-on building.</sub>
 </p>